-A visit to the supermarket can be the turning point for what you will be eat for the week.
-Planning and preparation is one of the most important steps in managing your diet, making healthy choices and having the right food available.
+A visit to the supermarket can be the turning point for what you will eat for the week.
+Planning and preparation is one of the most important steps in managing your diet, to make healthy choices and having the right food available.

 Having good food choices available means you will be less likely to skip a meal, or settle for unsuitable, convenience foods.

 Everyone approaches grocery shopping a little differently but a weekly or bi-weekly shop can help you plan meals, reduce incidental food purchases and will give you more time during the week to focus on life and training.

 For athletes, a heavy training load makes it even more important to be organised when it comes to food.
 Having access to healthy options at home is a great way to kickstart your healthy habits.